quwenjie/SPAM_DECTECTION/README.md

 with the python codes.
 The trained model is quite big and  easy to train so I gave up uploading it. sklearn,pytorch,graphviz are required for using full feature of this project.
+  Thanks for Prof Wei of providing this great optional class,although there aren't much classes,I really learn't a lot.
-  Great thanks to Prof Ye Yuan,Doc Yang,Doc Tang's great guidance on my deep learning route.
+  Great thanks to Prof Yuan,Doc Yang,Doc Tang's great guidance on my deep learning route.